pi-lar/neuropil/doc/source/identities.rst

 ==================

 neuropil uses digital identities to identify users, systems and to protect data content.
-The following section will define and explain how digital identites are used in the neuropil messaging layer.
+The following section will define and explain how digital identities are used in the neuropil messaging layer.

 In general a digital identity in neuropil is loosely modeled after the OpenID Connect JWT standard.